-'matrix csr_to_dense_matrix(int m, int n, vector w, int [] v, int [] u)'
+'matrix csr_to_dense_matrix(int m, int n, vector w, array[] int v, array[] int u)'

-Return dense $m \times n$ matrix with non-zero matrix entries $w$ , column indices $v$ , and row starting indices $u$ ; the vector $w$ and array $v$ must be the same size (corresponding to the total number of nonzero entries in the matrix), array $v$ must have index values bounded by $m$ , array $u$ must have length equal to $m + 1$ and contain index values bounded by the number of nonzeros (except for the last entry, which must be equal to the number of nonzeros plus one).
+Return dense $m \times n$ matrix with non-zero matrix entries w , column indices v , and row starting indices u ; the vector w and array v must be the same size (corresponding to the total number of nonzero entries in the matrix), array v must have index values bounded by m , array u must have length equal to $m + 1$ and contain index values bounded by the number of nonzeros (except for the last entry, which must be equal to the number of nonzeros plus one).
 See section compressed row storage for more details.

-6.3.
+8.3.
 Sparse matrix arithmetic